Jimike110/todoApp/README.md

 ## Project Status
-The To-do List App is complete and functional, but there is room for improvement and additional features to be added in the future.
+The To-do List App is complete and functional, but there is room for additional features to be added in the future.

-## Room for Improvement
+## To-do

-Room for improvement:
-- Make the _commented-out_ delete button work even on page reload

-To-do:
 - Scale this up to a real mobile application
 - Option to edit task
 - Option to add due dates to tasks